borgbase/docs.borgbase.com/faq/index.md

 ## Other Questions

+### Why am I seeing a warning about post-quantum SSH algorithms?

+Some SSH clients may warn that the connection is not using a post-quantum key exchange algorithm.
+This warning is safe to ignore.
+Borg encryption is separate from SSH.
+SSH is only used for authentication and transport.
+Your backup data is encrypted by Borg using its own encryption algorithms, which are independent of the SSH connection.

+Post-quantum cryptography is still very theoretical, and quantum computers capable of breaking current algorithms don't exist yet.
+As we add new servers or upgrade existing ones, newer algorithms will be used automatically.

 ### What's the difference between a SSH key, SSH password, SSH key passphrase and Borg repository passphrase?

 *BorgBase* uses SSH keys for authentication.
 This means to connect to a backup repository, you need to upload the *public* part of a SSH keypair and then use the *private* part to make a connection.